 Build their confidence

-The easiest way to start any training session is to remind the team of their old processes, their pain points they had identified – and show them the new way of doing things.
+The easiest way to start any training session is to remind the team of their old processes, the pain points they had identified – and show them the new way of doing things.
 Catching their attention with new improved features will win you the most points!

-Next: Bring SharePoint to life
+Bring SharePoint to life

 The site has now gone live, team training has been completed.
-Depending on the intensity of change, a warranty period of 1:1 white-glove service may be an option.
+Depending on the intensity of the change, a warranty period of 1:1 white-glove service may be an option.
 This is a resource-intensive option, however, it provides users with an opportunity to sit down with an adoption specialist, and ask questions they don’t feel comfortable addressing in front of the team.
 The purpose of 1:1 sessions is to allow the user to walk you through the way they would perform tasks, watching and NOT judging them, giving them some tips, and most importantly making them feel comfortable and confident so they continue to learn.

 Other training options should also be readily available to your users.
 Some of the most effective resources include: